jli05/jli05.github.io/_posts/2025-02-02-DeepSeek-Reasoning.md

 It first learns simple rules exactly right, then complex combinatorial thinking process.

+After discussion with friends [https://jairwuilloud.com](https://jairwuilloud.com) and at Turing Institute:

 1. Pattern matching in a memory-economical way ("attention latent vector").
 A pattern is a short piece of text, for example "United Kingdom" as in "Lorem ipsum dolor sit amet United Kingdom consectetur adipiscing elit".

 2. Learn the basic rules exactly right ("Finetuning"), like 2 + 3 = 5.